commonhaus/foundation/policies/trademark-policy.md

     - Acceptable: Hibernate, HIBERNATE

 - Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words.
-    - Unacceptable: Open Rewrite, open rewrite, open-rewrite, openrewrite
+    - Unacceptable: Open Rewrite, open rewrite, open-rewrite
     - Acceptable: OpenRewrite
     - See our [Trademark List][] to verify exactly how the marks should appear.